Theory of active self-organization of dense nematic structures in the actin cytoskeleton: Results

 In summary, our theory maps how effective parameters of the actin gel control the active self-organization of a uniform and isotropic gel into a pattern of high-density nematic bundles embedded in a low-density isotropic matrix, including the activity threshold, the bundle spacing, orientation, connectivity and dynamics.

-{\bf Microscopic origin of $\kappa<0$ and $\lambda_\odot>0$ through discrete network simulations.} A somewhat counter-intuitive prediction of our model is that the self-organization of nematic bundles, the most prominent emerging organization in actin gels across cell types and length-scales, requires that active tension perpendicular to nematic orientation is larger than along this direction ($\kappa<0$), at least at the onset of pattern formation.
-While our continuum hydrodynamical model can address mesoscopic conditions for self-organization, it cannot provide insight about the microscopic origin of effective activity parameters.
-To examine whether the conditions $\kappa<0$ and $\lambda_\odot>0$ for spontaneous formation of fibrillar patterns are plausible from a microscopic point of view, we performed discrete network simulations using Cytosim \cite{Nedelec2007}.
+{\bf Microscopic origin of $\kappa<0$ and $\lambda_\odot>0$ through discrete network simulations.} \forus{A central prediction of our model is that the self-organization of nematic bundles, the most prominent emerging organization in actin gels across cell types and length-scales, requires that active tension perpendicular to nematic orientation is larger than along this direction ($\kappa<0$, see Fig.~\ref{fig1}c), at least at the onset of pattern formation.
+This fact may seem counter-intuitive in that dense nematic bundles are associated with large contractile tension along their axis, but as discussed in Fig.~\ref{fig3}c(I), even if $\kappa<0$ bundles can be contractile because of the interplay between active and viscous stresses.
+Another prediction of our model is that the active assembly dense nematic bundles requires active alignment controlled by parameter $\lambda_\odot>0$, Fig.~\ref{supplem_fig_1}.
+Being central to our conclusions, we then sought to examine the plausibility of the conditions $\kappa<0$ and $\lambda_\odot>0$ of our phenomenological theory by performing discrete network simulations using the open-source cytoskeleton simulation suite Cytosim \cite{Nedelec2007}.}